 I’ve settled into my own salad dressing routine, which is neither the direct-to-leaf route nor the jar shaking route.
 I like to whisk together my few simple ingredients with a small whisk, in a small bowl, until the mixture is fully emulsified.
 That’s just a fancy way of saying: that which does not mix (oil/vinegar) is forced by a little whisk to combine, at least temporarily, until it can get poured on the salad just before it is eaten.

 A balanced vinaigrette is made of 3 parts oil to 1 part acid (aka, vinegar or lemon juice).
 That essential rule of thumb produces a great result every time.
 But I always taste by dipping a leaf of lettuce in my dressing to see if it needs adjusting before I dress the salad.
-For me, the ideal dressing is a mix of canola oil (3 parts) and lemon juice (1 part), seasoned with salt, pepper, and garlic powder.
+For me, the ideal dressing is a mix of olive oil (3 parts) and lemon juice (1 part), seasoned with salt, pepper, and garlic powder.
 Rice vinegar is also excellent, ranking right up there with lemon for me.
-The garlic powder is one of those flavors that can’t be replicated with fresh garlic—it’s almost a nutty flavor, a toasty garlic flavor, and it’s so much easier on the palate than raw garlic.
+The garlic powder is one of those flavors that can’t be replicated with fresh garlic—it’s almost a nutty flavor, a toasty garlic flavor, and it’s easier on the palate than raw garlic.
 One tough-minded New York literary agent who read a few of my recipes once, including one for fattoush salad, saw my ingredients listing garlic powder and practically ran me out of the city.
 Who uses garlic powder!, she said.
 Very Midwestern, she said.
 I look forward to having you over to try it sometime, I said with a smile.
 That was my Dale-Carnegie-How-To-Win-Friends-And–Influence-People response.

 You’ve likely got everything you need to make a delicious dressing for our fattoush salad.
 It’s wonderful with sumac and pomegranate molasses.
 Also traditional in Lebanese salata: crushed dried mint.
 And, if garlic powder is not on your shelf, consider treating yourself to some even if you don’t live here in the beautiful Midwest.
 It will add a delicious dimension to your salads from here on out.